In collaboration with Travel Texas. Thank you for supporting the brands that support A Taste of Koko!

 Valentina’s Tex Mex BBQ

-BBQ is family at Valentina’s.
+BBQ is family at Valentina’s in South Austin.
 Miguel Vidal (pitmaster) and his family have their own take on BBQ and it’s highlighted right there in their name, with the beautiful combination of the two words; “Tex Mex”.
 Infusing Tex Mex and Mexican ingredients, techniques, and flavors into their menu isn’t some marketing stunt, it’s simply the way they do things.

 All of their barbecue are skillfully smoked to the same level as any other top tier joint, but then, things get interesting.
 Pick your destiny from their “Tex” half of the menu or their “Mex” side.
 For me, I lean hard towards the “Mex”; handmade warm flour tortillas, fresh salsas, spicy habanero sauce, and more.